slaclab/sdf-docs/batch-compute.md

 You will need an account (see below).
 All SLAC users have access to the "shared" partition with a quality of service of "scavenger".
 This is so that stakeholders of machines in the SDF will get priority access to their resources, whilst any user can use all resources as long as the 'owners' of the hardware isn't wanting to use it.
 As such, owners (or stakeholders) will have qos "normal" access to their partitions (of which such hosts are also within the shared partition).

+?> __TIP:__ you can also submit the slurm directives directly on the command line rather than within the batch script.
+When submitted as arguments to `srun` or `sbatch`, they will take precedence over any same directives that may already be specified in the batch script. __TODO__ examples

+?> add something about submitting sbatch commands directy without using a batch script

+#### Submit the job

+?> note stuff about workign directories etc.

 Then, in order to submit the job:

 ```
 sbatch script.sh
 ```

+#### Monitor job progress

 You can then use the command to monitor your job progress